PAXSTORE/paxstore-openapi-dotnet-sdk/docs/RESELLER_API.md

 > <font color="red">The length of 'Postcode' must be 16 characters or fewer.
 You entered 20 characters.</font><br/>
 > <font color="red">The length of 'Address' must be 255 characters or fewer.
 You entered 300 characters.</font><br/
 > <font color="red">The length of 'Company' must be 255 characters or fewer.
 You entered 300 characters.</font><br/>
-> <font color="red">The length of 'Parent Reseller Name' must be 64 characters or fewer.
-You entered 70 characters.</font>